gt-big-data/twitter/README.md

 Examine the [MongoDB documentation](https://docs.mongodb.org/getting-started/python/query/)

-To return a tweet (refer to the 'sample' function if you need a random tweet):
+To return a tweet (refer to the '$sample' function if you need a random tweet):

 ```t = tweets.find_one()```